 Register online starting in spring 2020, and you’ll receive information and resources to plan an exciting and meaningful Start With Hello Week.

-Sandy Hook Promise is proud to recognize outstanding students for their participation and creativity in Start With Hello Week.
-Learn more and apply starting 9/3/2019.
+Sandy Hook Promise is proud to recognize outstanding students, schools and districts for their participation and creativity in Start With Hello Week.
+See the winners!

 Program Background and Details